LISTEN TO INTERVIEW for NPR/Public Broadcasting affiliate station WOUB

 Barbara Bryn Klare is an artist and curator based in the San Francisco area and southeastern Ohio.
 She received a BA in geology and studio art/art history from Oberlin College and an MA Fine Art Merit from University for the Creative Arts UK.
 Her artwork has been shown nationally and internationally, including Yerba Buena Center for the Arts and DZINE Gallery in San Francisco, Touchstone Gallery in Washington DC, Die Kunstschaffenden in Linz Austria, CICA Museum in S Korea, and Ruskin Gallery in Cambridge UK.
 In fall 2019, she was the first Artist-in-Residence at Dairy Barn Arts Center, exploring textile waste and climate change.
-Ms Klare is a founding member of Textile Arts Los Angeles and the International Collage Guild and serves on the board of Paper Circle.
-She is currently co-curator at THIS GALLERY, based in Vancouver BC.
+Ms Klare is a founding member of Textile Arts Los Angeles and the International Collage Guild.
+She is co-curator at THIS GALLERY, based in Vancouver BC.

 Previously, Ms Klare worked as a freelance textile/surface designer in SF and LA and as a professional writer, editor, and columnist.
 During college, she worked in several art conservation labs, including the Intermuseum Conservation Association Lab at Oberlin.
 Ms Klare is currently pursuing an MEd in Counseling and Human Development and plans to incorporate creativity, resilience, and mindfulness in her future therapy practice.